Arauca River: Course

 The Arauca is typical of the rivers that flow east across the Llanos Orientales starting as a swift mountain stream and becoming wider and slower as it crosses the plains.

 It starts high in the Andes, in the Páramo del Almorzadero at over 4000 m above sea level.
 Initially, it is called the Chitagá, and it receives inflows from the Carabo and the Cacota, and then twists its course towards the east joining with the Culaga and the Bochaga.
 Its name then changes to the Margua.
 The Negro, the Colorado, and the San Lorenzo then flow into it.

 From the right bank come the Cubugón and the Cobar from the Sierra Nevada de Chita.
 The Tunebo Indians call this stretch the Sarare.
 Now flowing across a flat zone, it divides to form the Charo Island.
 Serving as the demarcation line between Colombia and Venezuela for 296 km of border, on the right side, the Royata, Bojabá and Banadía flow in, and on the left the Cutufí enters.

-From thin on, it takes the name Arauca in tribute to the Araucana tribe, which inhabited the mountain ranges of the upper course and belonged to the great Arawak family.
+From then on, it takes the name Arauca in tribute to the Araucana tribe, which inhabited the mountain ranges of the upper course and belonged to the great Arawak family.
 Now in the savannas of the Llanos Orientales, it often becomes a braided river with the main course splitting to form the subsidiary channels, such as the one called Agua Limón.

 Various subsidiary channels are used extensively for transportation from the town of Arauca down to its mouth on the Orinoco.
 The course of the river is 80 percent navigable in small boats.